lfoppiano/streamlit-pdf-viewer/README.md

 # streamlit-pdf-viewer

-Streamlit component that allows the visualisation and enrichment of PDF documents Tested on Chrome and Firefox.
+Streamlit component that allows the visualisation and enrichment of PDF documents.
 You can see an [application](https://github.com/lfoppiano/structure-vision) in action [here](https://structure-vision.streamlit.app/).

 <img src="https://github.com/lfoppiano/streamlit-pdf-viewer/raw/main/docs/screenshot.png" width=500 align="right" />